realA10001986/Time-Circuits-Display/README.md

 See [here](#wifi-power-saving-features)

-#### Network settings (AP mode)
+#### <ins>Network settings for AP-mode</ins>

-##### &#9654; Network name appendix
+##### &#9654; Network name(SSID) appendix

-By default, if the TCD creates a WiFi network of its own ("AP-mode"), this network is named "TCD-AP".
+By default, when your TCD creates a WiFi network of its own ("AP-mode"), this network is named "TCD-AP".
 In case you have multiple TCDs in your vicinity, you can have a string appended to create a unique network name.
 If you, for instance, enter "-ABC" here, the WiFi network name will be "TCD-AP-ABC".
 Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; WiFi password
+##### &#9654; Password

 By default, and if this field is empty, the TCD's own WiFi network ("AP-mode") will be unprotected.
 If you want to protect your TCD access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.